lionhylra/HYLImageManager/README.md

 # How to use?
+## 1. Choose one class to import according to your needs.
+- <code>#import "HYLImageManager.h"</code> Choose this if you don't need to specify the directory of image file and don't need thumbnail.
+- <code>#import "HYLImageManager+Thumbnail.h"</code> Choose this if you want keep a thumbnail copy of the image.
+The thumbnail is resized to 100 pixels height and 133 width
+- <code>#import "HYLImageManager+Cache.h"</code> Choose this if you don't need to save image to a persistent location.
+For example, you want to save images from posts of social networking app.
+- <code>#import "HYLIMageManager+Thumbnail+Cache.h"</code> Choose this if you want to save image into cache and meanwhile keep thumbnail.

-Firstly, initialize a instance of HYLImageManager.
+## 2. Initialize a instance of HYLImageManager.
 There are three ways to initialize a HYLImageManager instance.

 1) If you don't care where the image is stored, just use the singleton instance.
 <pre><code>